Thursday, July 7, 2016

 The Church's role in World War One

-One hundred two years ago this week, the shots were fired that began World War One.
+In July, 1914, the shots were fired that began World War One.
 Gavrilo Princip, the nineteen-year-old Serbian who fired the fatal shots at Archduke Ferdinand of Austria, may have been the bullet but the Vatican was the gunpowder.

-Modern historians blame the war not on the Church but on the ultimatum Austria issued to Serbia a month later – a modern day analogy might be if an American politician were killed by a Mexican, and the U.S. responded by demanding that Mexico destroy all organized crime within their borders AND allow the American Army in to oversee the destruction.
+Modern historians blame the war not on Princip, nor on the Church but on the ultimatum Austria issued to Serbia a month later – a modern day analogy might be if an American politician were killed by a Mexican, and the U.S. responded by demanding that Mexico destroy all organized crime within their borders AND allow the American Army in to oversee the destruction.
 Of course Serbia refused Austria-Hungary’s demand to send in their own forces – just as Austria-Hungary knew they would – and war was declared.

 It's easy to paint Princip as a hotheaded anarchist, or a Serbian freedom fighter.
 Often overlooked, however, is that four days before the assassination the Catholic Church signed a concordat between the Vatican and (largely Orthodox) Serbia.
+The photograph above memorializes that moment.
 The concordat recognized Serbia as an independent country.
 It provided the Catholic minority in Serbia with their own legal standing rather than their continuing under the auspices of Catholic Austria.
 The concordat spelled out that control of the Catholic clergy in Serbia would move out from under the government in Austria – not to the control of the Serbian government, but to Rome.
 In essence it made Catholics in Serbia an independent enclave.
 It gave greater rights to Catholics living in Serbia – something a Serbian Orthodox like Princip would have hated.
 The fact that the figure he saw as his archenemy - Archduke Ferdinand - was Catholic, cannot be ignored.

 The concordat was hammered out by a priest/lawyer soon-to-be-Cardinal named Pacelli.
 Some years later Pacelli would also be instrumental in working out a Concordat legitimizing Hitler’s government in the build-up to WWII.
-Later still he would be Pope Pius XII, who famously did, well, pretty much nothing as millions of Jews, Roma, Poles and Jehovah’s Witnesses were tortured and slaughtered across Europe.
+Later still he would be Pope Pius XII, who famously did... pretty much nothing as millions of Jews, Roma, Poles and Jehovah’s Witnesses were tortured and slaughtered across Europe.
 He’s now being considered for sainthood.

 Meanwhile back in the Balkans: Eastern Orthodox Russia had to back Eastern Orthodox Serbia against Catholic Austria.
 Russia brought in their allies France and Italy.
 Austria roped in their Catholic partner Germany, and it became a World War.